Oil set for 20% drop in 2020 as lockdowns weigh, market eyes more stimulus

 A new variant of the virus in Britain has led to the reimposition of restrictions on movements, hitting near-term oil demand and weighing on prices, while hospitalizations and infections have surged in parts of Europe and Africa.

-On the supply front, U.S. energy firms this week added 3 oil and natural gas rigs to the best quarter for boosting the rig count since the second quarter of 2017, according to data from Baker Hughes.
+On the supply front, U.S. energy firms recorded the best quarter for boosting the rig count since the second quarter of 2017, according to data from Baker Hughes.

-A Jan.
-4 meeting of the Organization of the Petroleum Exporting Countries and allies, including Russia, a group known as OPEC+, is set to boost output by 500,000 barrels per day in January.
+The next major oil price driver will be a Jan.
+4 meeting of the Organization of the Petroleum Exporting Countries and allies including Russia, a group known as OPEC+, which will debate the need to further boost output from February.

 Our Standards: The Thomson Reuters Trust Principles.